AlexMbog/AlexMbog.github.io/index.md

 ## 👋 Welcome

-I’m a **Computer Science graduate and cybersecurity-focused developer** passionate about building secure, scalable, and user-centered digital systems.
+I’m a **Ict Proffessional and cybersecurity-focused developer** passionate about building secure, scalable, and user-centered digital systems.

 I specialize in combining **software development, cloud security, and ethical hacking** to design applications that are not only functional — but resilient against real-world threats.